qutip/qutip/doc/guide/dynamics/dynamics-options.rst

 | options.use_openmp          | None            | Use OPENMP for sparse matrix vector multiplication.            |
 +-----------------------------+-----------------+----------------------------------------------------------------+

 As an example, let us consider changing the number of processors used, turn the GUI off, and strengthen the absolute tolerance.
-There are two equivalent ways to do this using the Options class.
+There are two equivalent ways to do this using the SolverOptions class.
 First way,

 .. testcode:: [dynamics_options]

-    options = Options()
+    options = SolverOptions()
     options.num_cpus = 3
     options.atol = 1e-10